 As with any special eating plan, the universal question remains: does it really make a difference?
 Or is this just another fad diet that will come and go?

-While there were no specific sessions devoted solely to plant-based eating at the American Association of Diabetes Educators (AADE) annual meeting in Indianapolis in early August, the topic did come up a handful of times during related talks -- not surprising at an event jam-packed with dieticians and nutritionists, some living with diabetes and eating this way themselves.
+While there were no specific sessions devoted solely to plant-based eating at the American Association of Diabetes Educators (AADE) annual meeting in Indianapolis in August 2017, the topic did come up a handful of times during related talks — not surprising at an event jam-packed with dietitians and nutritionists, some living with diabetes and eating this way themselves.

 “It’s the perfect convergence of health concerns, environmental concerns and animal welfare concerns that are leading more and more people to adopt a plant-based diet,” says Michigan-based certified diabetes educator Caroline Trapp, who works with the Physicians Committee for Responsible Medicine (PCRM) group and presented on this topic at the AADE event.
 “It’s a crime that more don’t know about this option, or have access to resources and support.”